SSPO: Subsentence-level Policy Optimization: Abstract

 \section{Abstract}

-As a significant part of post-training of the Large Language Models (LLMs), Reinforcement Learning from Verifiable Reward (RLVR) has greatly improved LLMs' reasoning skills.
-However, some RLVR algorithms, such as GRPO (Group Relative Policy Optimization) and GSPO (Group Sequence Policy Optimization), are observed to suffer from unstable policy updates and low usage of sampling data, respectively.
-The importance ratio of GRPO is calculated at the token level, which focuses more on optimizing a single token.
-This will be easily affected by outliers, leading to model training collapse.
-GSPO proposed the calculation of the response level importance ratio, which solves the problem of high variance and training noise accumulation in the calculation of the GRPO importance ratio.
-However, since all the response tokens share a common importance ratio, extreme values can easily raise or lower the overall mean, leading to the entire response being mistakenly discarded, resulting in a decrease in the utilization of sampled data.
-This paper introduces SSPO, which applies sentence-level importance ratio, taking the balance between GRPO and GSPO.
-SSPO not only avoids training collapse and high variance, but also prevents the whole response tokens from being abandoned by the clipping mechanism.
-Furthermore, we apply sentence entropy to PPO-CLIP to steadily adjust the clipping bounds, encouraging high-entropy tokens to explore and narrow the clipping range of low-entropy tokens.
-In particular, SSPO achieves an average score of 46.57 across five datasets, surpassing GRPO (43.01) and GSPO (44.42), and wins state-of-the-art performance on three datasets.
-These results highlight SSPO's effectiveness in leveraging generated data by taking the essence of GSPO but rejecting its shortcomings.
+As a key component of large language model (LLM) post-training, Reinforcement Learning from Verifiable Rewards (RLVR) has substantially improved reasoning performance.
+However, existing RLVR algorithms exhibit distinct stability issues: GRPO (Group Relative Policy Optimization) often suffers from unstable policy updates, while GSPO (Group Sequence Policy Optimization) can retain high-variance tokens.
+In GRPO, the importance ratio is computed at the token level, which overemphasizes individual tokens and makes learning sensitive to outliers, potentially causing training collapse.
+GSPO instead computes a response-level importance ratio, mitigating variance and reducing the accumulation of token-level noise present in GRPO.
+Nevertheless, our experiments show that GSPO frequently yields a near-zero clipping fraction: extreme token-level ratios can be diluted by other tokens in the same response, causing the entire response to be retained and resulting in unstable updates.
+We propose SSPO, which computes importance ratios at the subsentence level, striking a balance between GRPO and GSPO.
+SSPO alleviates training collapse and excessive variance while avoiding the failure mode in which the clipping mechanism indiscriminately retains entire responses.
+Moreover, we incorporate subsentence-level entropy into PPO-CLIP to adaptively adjust the clipping bounds: we encourage exploration for high-entropy tokens while tightening the clipping range for low-entropy tokens.
+Empirically, SSPO achieves an average score of 46.72 across five datasets on Qwen2.5-1.5B-Math model, outperforming GRPO (43.01) and GSPO (44.42), and attains state-of-the-art results on four datasets.
+On Qwen2.5-7B-Math model, SSPO also achieves the highest averaged scores over five baseline methods.
+These results demonstrate SSPO’s effectiveness in RLVR.